 Most startup organizations follow a flat structure.
 So the people who are the best win.
 There is little or no bureaucracy in the organization.
 If you’re good and work hard, you will win at the end of the day.

 In a startup, there is less room for succession planning because people are very less.
-So, if you’re there in a startup for last 5 years, you’ve an opportunity to become the senior manager or vice president of a department very easily.
-Yes, you need to prove your worth as a professional and you need to most consistently show that you are someone who can be trusted and given more responsibility.
+So, if you’re there in a startup for the last 5 years, you have an opportunity to become the senior manager or vice president of a department very easily.
+Yes, you need to prove your worth as a professional, and you need to most consistently show that you are someone who can be trusted and given more responsibility.

 Thus, in a startup, you always have better opportunities for growth and learning.
 But there is also risk involved.

 If you ask now whether you should join a startup or not, it’s a wrong question.
 The right question would be – “Am I ready to take the risk of an entrepreneur and would like to grow multifold?”
-If this is the question and you believe that you’re perfect one for the role with your inherent belief and sentiment then of course you should join a startup and fuel your dreams.
+If this is the question, and you believe that you’re the perfect one for the role with your inherent belief and sentiment, then, of course, you should join a startup and fuel your dreams.

 But not everyone would be ready to sacrifice their security of a pay-check and join a startup.
 This article is thus a reality check for those who think that they can join a startup.

-If you’re not willing to take risk, don’t join a startup.
-But if you feel that you’ve an ambition to start something on your own one day and you need training ground to do just that, you can investment your first 5-10 years in a startup which will help you build your foundation and offer you opportunities that will challenge you and make you a better professional.
+If you’re not willing to take the risk, don’t join a startup.
+But if you feel that you have the ambition to start something on your own one day and you need a training ground to do just that, you can invest your first 5-10 years in a startup which will help you build your foundation and offer you opportunities that will challenge you and make you a better professional.